thersites-ac/hippokleides-glory-horse/README.md

     * it would be nice if `ClipManager::sync` were atomic, to roll back the deletion in the case of a download error
     * feature intake endpoint
     * image search by keyword (from deviantart, wikihow, google images, etc.)
-    * remove admins
     * better auth groups
     * modularize
-    * check for proper annotations in the `register` method
     * handle error when user tries to delete a nonexistent clip
     * `DeleteClipCommand` has an unidentified bug (think this was AWS permissions)
     * update terraform/other infra files
-    * functional testing (set up another bot for this)